 - 27. In March and April 2016 the Neighbourhood Plan Working Group undertook Issues consultation which involved liaison with Gedling Borough Council, statutory consultees, local organisations and local residents.
 A meeting was also been held with the prospective developer of the main housing allocation. - 28.
 During a 9 week period from July to September 2016, consultation under Regulation 14 of the Neighbourhood Planning Regulations 2012 was held on the Pre-Submission version of the Calverton Neighbourhood Plan.
-Details of the consultation undertaken to date are set out in the Statement of Consultation Document.
+The Neighbourhood Plan was submitted to Gedling Borough Council in November 2016 under Regulation 15, a further period of consultation was held under Regulation 16 for a 6 week period from January to March 2017.
+An Independent Examination was held over the summer of 2017, following that a number of modifications were made to the plan as recommended by the Independent Examiner.
+The plan went to a public referendum across the Parish of Calverton on 30 November 2017.